Date(s) - 02/17/2018

 - Special Olympics operates on funds raised at the international, national, state and local levels from corporations, individuals, special events and grants.

-- Special Olympics is sports, competitions and socialization; meaning the benefits include not only fitness, coordination and cardiovascular improvements, but also confidence, discipline, self-esteem and fun.
+- Special Olympics is sports, competitions, and socialization; meaning the benefits include not only fitness, coordination and cardiovascular improvements, but also confidence, discipline, self-esteem, and fun.

 - To improve the quality of training, Special Olympics instituted a program of coaches training and curriculum and certification in 1981

-- Special Olympics serves the needs of athletes of all ability levels, including those with more severe intellectual disabilities or closely related development disabilities, those having physical disabilities in addition to intellectual disabilities, and high-functioning athletes who may be able to move into mainstream sports or participate in Unified Sports® Leagues.
+- Special Olympics serves the needs of athletes of all ability levels, including those with more severe intellectual disabilities or closely related developmental disabilities, those having physical disabilities in addition to intellectual disabilities, and high-functioning athletes who may be able to move into mainstream sports or participate in Unified Sports® Leagues.